longwind48/convo-miner/README.md

 Firstly, dialogue systems need natural language data.
 A lot of it, and the richer the better.
 Exciting advances in dialogue systems such as Google Duplex and Microsoft Xiaoice have been powered by deep learning models trained on rich and diverse types of conversations.
 For instance, XiaoIce is trained to be able to switch between 230 conversational modes or 'skills', ranging from comforting and storytelling to recommending movies after being trained on examples of conversations from each category.

 Such data sources are hard to come by.
 Existing methods include mining reddit and twitter for conversational pairs and sequences.
 These methods face limitations because of the linguistic and content differences between online communication and regular human conversation, not to mention the negativity bias of internet content, seen in the infamous Microsoft "Tay" bot.
-Some teams have resorted to collecting human-generated conversational data through crowd-sourcing tools such as Amazon Mechanical Turk.
+Some teams have turned to collecting human-generated conversational data through crowd-sourcing tools such as Amazon Mechanical Turk.
 Unfortunately, these methods are expensive, slow, and do not scale well.

 There is another way.